Best Diet for Heart Disease or Heart Attack

 - Eat a lot of vegetables.
 Avocados and leafy greens are good sources of potassium and magnesium.

-- Keep insulin in check.
-If you develop insulin resistance, you'll have a hard time absorbing these minerals.
+- Keep Fat Storing Hormone in check.
+If you develop Fat Storing Hormone resistance, you'll have a hard time absorbing these minerals.
 So again, keep carbs and sugar low.

 3. Heart muscle cramping

-There are two vitamins that come into play in keeping the heart pumping smoothly: vitamin E and vitamin B. They help to increase oxygen levels in the heart muscle itself.
+There are two vitamins that come into play in keeping the heart pumping smoothly: vitamin E and vitamin B. Vitamin B1 is a natural beta blocker and can help reduce the effects of high blood pressure and cardiovascular complications.
+They help to increase oxygen levels in the heart muscle itself.
 If you are low in either, the heart will have to work harder, and it will have a higher tendency of cramping up (leading to heart attack).

 Deficiencies in either vitamin E or B can be a risk factor for heart attack.
 So you need enough of both.
 Vitamin E is also an antioxidant so it will help protect the lining of your arteries from damage.